Wyoming Off Grid Laws: An In-Depth Guide

 Stock watering wells are also easily granted permits.
 These are defined as wells with piped water going to no more than four points within 1 mile of the well.

-Any groundwater appropriation which is more than 25gpm is considered a surface spring.
+Any groundwater appropriation over 25 gpm is considered a surface spring.

 Rainwater Harvesting

 The Wyoming State Engineers Office currently has no laws regulating rainwater harvesting or rain gardens.
-This makes it legal to collect as much rainwater as you want in barrels or tanks.
+This makes collecting as much rainwater as you want in barrels or tanks legal.

 Also Read: